Golodass: History

 Golodass was previously known as “Golo koi”.
-It was said that the sun couldn’t reach the ground because of its dense gardens but it was turned into desert when heavy floods hit the area in 1905 and drowned it.
-In 1928 and onwards the Raja of Punial, His Highness Raja Anwar Khan decided to populate the upper barren portion of the village.
-The difficult task was to bring water to the village though rocky mountains and sliding areas of Hindukush Terrains.
-The Raja tried twice to make a canal from Ishkoman river but failed.
-Then His Highness contacted Hub-e-Ali of Hunza who was an expert in making water channels.
-Hub-e-Ali accepted this offer from His Highness Raja Anwar Khan and Shifted to Golodass with his family.
-After so many difficulties and strong efforts Hub-e-Ali and other 13 members successfully build the canal in 1935.
-They stayed there with their family and work hard to turn this barren land into cultivation and started helping His Highness Raja Anwar Khan in populating the village.
-Many other people from Hunza also migrated to the village in later years.
-Raja Mir Aman Khan, was the first school teacher in the village, came here from Bubur Village Punial in 1965.
-He served and educated the people of this area more than thirty years up to 1997.
-Raja Mir Aman Khan introduced the Golodass with its second name Anwer Abad.
-Majority of population is from hunza and also are Gujurs.
-The Gujars of the village were brought by Rajas as their servants who are known for their hard work related to cattle production and forming.
-The people from Yasin and Phudar valley migrated there after the 1980s.
+In 1928 and onwards the Raja of Punial, Raja Anwar Khan decided to populate the upper barren portion of the village.
+The most difficult task was to bring water to the village though rocky mountains and sliding areas of Hindukush.
+Raja Anwer Khan contacted Hub-e-Ali of Hunza who was an expert in making water channels.
+Hub-e-Ali accepted this offer from Raja Anwar Khan and successfully built the canal in 1935.
+Raja Mir Aman Khan was the first school teacher in the village, who came here from Bubur village, Punial in 1965, and served up to 1997.
+The schools in village include Govt.
+School Golodass, Aga Khan Diamond Jubilee School, Safe Public School, Syed Alam Shaheed Public School and Eagle Mountain School.
+The Gujars of the village were brought by rajas for cattle production and farming.